Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Prevention vs Response: The Best Objection Is the One That Never Comes Up

-If you know that 80% of prospects raise a pricing objection, address it before they do.
-"You might be wondering about pricing — let me address that upfront" is a powerful move because it shows confidence and removes the elephant from the room.
+- Pre-empt common objections.
+If 80% of prospects raise pricing, address it before they do.
+"Let me address pricing upfront" signals confidence and removes the elephant from the room.

-Objections often arise because the seller is trying to move faster than the buyer is ready for.
-If you push for a close when the prospect is still in evaluation mode, you will get objections.
+- Align your process to theirs.
+Pushing for a close when the buyer is still in evaluation mode generates objections.
 Map your sales playbook to their buying journey.

-Authority objections ("I need to run this by my boss") almost always happen because the right people were not involved early enough.
-Ask about the decision-making process in your first call and get access to key stakeholders before the evaluation is over.
+- Involve stakeholders early.
+Authority objections almost always happen because the right people were not involved early enough.
+Ask about the decision process in your first call.

 Building Objection Handling Into Your Sales Process

 Knowing how to handle objections is one thing.
-Building objection handling capability across your entire team is another.
-Here is how to operationalise it:
+Building that capability across your team is another.
+Operationalise it with four habits:

-Document every objection your team encounters, along with the response that works best.
-Store this in a shared document, CRM knowledge base, or sales enablement platform.
+- Maintain an objection library.
+Document every objection your team encounters with the response that works best.
 Review and update it quarterly.

 If you are building or overhauling your sales enablement programme, objection handling should be one of the first capabilities you develop.